mui/material-ui/docs/src/pages/components/buttons/buttons.md

 {{"demo": "pages/components/buttons/LoadingButtonsTransition.js"}}

-## Complex Buttons
+## Complex buttons

 The Text Buttons, Contained Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.
-You can take advantage of this lower level component to build custom interactions.
+You can take advantage of this lower-level component to build custom interactions.

 {{"demo": "pages/components/buttons/ButtonBase.js"}}